Joshluk3328j/Ai-interview/README.md

 - Candidates are been asked structured questions and with options to ask questions where they're not clear on questions asked or may ask questions for clarity.
 - System detects when there are multiple heads in the frame during an interview.
 - A start meeting with candidate registration to receive and check candidates data for validity.
-- The system autostop meetings when time allocated lapse.
+- The system autostop meetings when interview is over.
+- Visual feedback for the Avatar (multiple people detection as the interview is meant for a single person).
 - Generates structured transcripts and evaluations for review and documentation.
 - Help the hiring team assess candidates suitability via communication, confidence, and clarity at expressing themselves.